-- 24 CFR part 578;

-- FY 2022 CoC Application Navigational Guide;
+- 24 CFR part 578;- FY 2022 CoC Application Navigational Guide;

 - Section 3 Resources;

 - PHA Crosswalk; and

 - Frequently Asked Questions

-4A-1.
+7/1 -1.
 New DV Bonus Project Applications.
 NOFO Section II.B.11.e.
 Did your CoC submit one or more new project applications for DV Bonus Funding?
-Yes
+Yes 4A- 1a.

-4A-1a.
 DV Bonus Project Types.
 NOFO Section II.B.11.e.
 Select yes or no in the chart below to indicate the type(s) of new DV Bonus project(s) your CoC included in its FY 2022 Priority Listing.

-Project Type

-1. SSO Coordinated Entry No

-2. PH-RRH or Joint TH and PH-RRH Component Yes

-You must click "Save" after selecting Yes for element 1 SSO Coordinated Entry to view questions 4A-2, 4A-2a. and 4A-2b.
+F Project Type 1.
+8 SSO Coordinated Entry No 2.
+F PH-RRH or Joint TH and PH-RRH Component Yes ust click "Save" after selecting Ves for element 1 SSO Coordinated Entry You m ust click "Save" after selecting Yes for element 1 SSO Coordinated to view questions 4A-2, 4A-2a. and 4A-2b. -3.
+Assessing Need for New PH-RRH and Joint TH and PH-RRH Component DV Bonus Projects in Entry You m to view questions 4A-2, 4A-2a. and 4A-2b.
+Entry You m to view questions 4A-2, 4A-2a. and 4A-2b. -3.
 Assessing Need for New PH-RRH and Joint TH and PH-RRH Component DV Bonus Projects in Your CoC's Geographic Area.
-NOFO Section II.B.11.(e)(1)(c)

-1. Enter the number of survivors that need housing or services: 335 2.
-Enter the number of survivors your CoC is currently serving: 135 3.
-Unmet Need: 200

-FY2022 CoC Application Page 51 09/29/2022 ------------------------ --------- ------------
+Entry You m to view questions 4A-2, 4A-2a. and 4A-2b. -3.
+Assessing Need for New PH-RRH and Joint TH and PH-RRH Component DV Bonus Projects in Your CoC's Geographic Area.
+Entry 335 You m to view questions 4A-2, 4A-2a. and 4A-2b. -3.
+Assessing Need for New PH-RRH and Joint TH and PH-RRH Component DV Bonus Projects in Your CoC's Geographic Area.
+NOFO Section II.B.11.(e)(1)(c) Entry 335 135

 4A-3a.
 How Your CoC Calculated Local Need for New PH-RRH and Joint TH and PH-RRH Component DV Bonus Projects.
-NOFO Section II.B.11.e.(1)(c) Describe in the field below: 1. how your CoC calculated the number of DV survivors needing housing or services in question 4A- 3 element 1 and element 2; and 2. the data source (e.g., comparable databases, other administrative data, external data source, HMIS for non-DV projects); or 3. if your CoC is unable to meet the needs of all survivors please explain in your response all barriers to meeting those needs.
+NOFO Section II.B.11.e.(1)(c) Describe in the field below: 1. how your CoC calculated the number of DV survivors needing housing or services in question 4A-3 element 1 and element 2; and 2. the data source (e.g., comparable databases, other administrative data, external data source, HMIS for non-DV projects); or 3. if your CoC is unable to meet the needs of all survivors please explain in your response all barriers to meeting those needs.

-1. The number of DV survivors needing housing or services was calculated by adding those currently on our prioritization list to the number currently being served.

-2. The data source used was HMIS for non-DV projects.

-3. Currently our CoC is unable to meet the emergency housing and permanent housing needs of survivors in our community.
+- 1. The number of DV survivors needing housing or services was calculated by adding those currently on our prioritization list to the number currently being served. - 2.
+The data source used was HMIS for non-DV projects. - 3.
+Currently our CoC is unable to meet the emergency housing and permanent housing needs of survivors in our community.
 We have one emergency dedicated to survivors of domestic and sexual violence, they are consistently full and have a waiting list.
 At times survivors must be transported up to three hours away to access emergency shelter beds.
 Our community is also struggling with finding permanent housing in Oklahoma City to meet the needs of the survivors.
 Oklahoma City is not unlike most metropolitan areas in the country where the current struggle is lack of affordable housing units.
 Often the survivors have certain areas they wish to live in due to school and current support systems, often times those are some of the most difficult areas to find housing in.